melissakw/optionChain/README.md

 [Go to demo](http://52.39.121.151/)

+*** Frugality is a virtue.
+I've set a timer on the EC2 instance so this demo is only available 8:00am EST - 8:00pm EST

 ## About

 This React app was born out of another financial analysis suite I was building.
 Since this is only a demo, I tried to keep the functionalities and UI fairly simple